jrodriguezn19/Tetris_Unity/README.md

 ## Features

 - **Multiple Levels:** Begin with simpler blocks in Level 1 and challenge yourself with more complex patterns in Level 2.
-- **Dynamic Gameplay:** Enjoy classic Tetris mechanics reimagined with a modern visual twist.
+- **Dynamic Gameplay:** Enjoy classic Tetris mechanics with a modern visual twist.
-- **Intuitive User Interface:** The UI is designed for easy navigation and a seamless gaming experience.
+- **Intuitive User Interface:** The UI is designed for easy and simple navigation.
-- **Quit Button:** Quickly exit the game from the main menu.

 ## Installation